web analytics

 Venture Partner, FemHealth Ventures

-Previously, Sara served on the boards of Thinx (an international FemTech company) and Advanced Absorbent Technologies (a health-focused consumer products company).
-She has also served on the boards of Crown Family Philanthropies, Latin School of Chicago, Hebrew Union College, and the Craniofacial Center Advisory Board at the University of Illinois.
-Sara launched the Business Law Scholars track at Georgetown University Law Center, the Star Fellows Cantorial track at Hebrew Union College, and the Bazelon Fellowship at the Bazelon Center for Mental Health Law.
-Sara also co-produced two Off-Broadway shows in New York.
+Earlier in her career, Sara practiced law in New York City and Chicago.
+She also served as a trustee, governor, or director on multiple boards including, Crown Family Philanthropies, Craniofacial Center at the University of Illinois, Latin School of Chicago, and Hebrew Union College.
+In addition, Sara launched the Business Law Scholars certificate track at Georgetown Law, the Star Fellows Cantorial program at Hebrew Union College, and the Bazelon Fellowship at the Bazelon Center for Mental Health Law in Washington, D.C.

 Laura Desmond